wo1fbit/wo1fbit.github.io/pages/Forensics.md

 # Forensic Notes
 ---

 These are notes that I take while doing Forensics challenges on BTLO (Blue team Labs Online) and other platforms.
-I will use them in the future as refernce.
+I will use them in the future as a reference.
 I hope they will be of use to anyone interested in computer Forensics.

 ## Using Hashcat To Break Password Protected Files
 ---